csr2000/csr2000/README.md

 Artificial Intelligence
 -----------------------

 Started coding in high school.
 I completed my Bachelors in Mechanical Engineering and realized during the internship period that I am more inclined towards Artificial Intelligence in Healthcare.
-Currently pursuing MSc. in Artificial Intelligence at Heriot-Watt University, Dubai.
+Currently pursuing Masters in Artificial Intelligence at Heriot-Watt University, Dubai.

 * 🌍  I'm based in U.A.E.
 * ✉️  You can contact me at [sarah2roy@gmail.com](mailto:sarah2roy@gmail.com)